You are here

 To withdraw, you must make an appointment with your academic dean before the beginning of classes in any term to obtain the appropriate form.
 Your academic dean will close your student record, delete any future enrollments, and notify the appropriate offices.
 If you withdraw while a semester is in progress, your dean will assign a W in lieu of a final grade for each course as long as you withdraw between the first day of class and the first day of the last four weeks in a fall or spring semester (or before the last two weeks of classes in a summer term).
 After these dates, an F grade will be assigned for each coures unless the withdrawal is caused by an emergency beyond your control.
 In this case, your academic dean may assign a W instead.
 You will also be responsible for tuition and fees.
 You may not withdraw in a semester once the last day of classes has passed.

 Questions about withdrawing should be directed to your academic dean.
 Questions about financial obligations should be directed to the Bursar's Office.
 For information on tuition, fees, and refunds, see the Undergraduate Bulletin.
 If you are on financial aid and having difficulty with finances, contact Financial Aid.
 If you withdraw and have student loans, you must be in touch with the Student Loan Office to complete a Student Loan Exit Interview and to receive information about how to manage any loan payments that may become due while you are not enrolled.
-For information on returning from a voluntary withdrawal, see the Office of Student Returns.
+For information on returning from a voluntary withdrawal, see the Time Away Office.

 Last updated: July 12, 2017